takuya/php-process-exec/README.md

 echo $proc->getOutput();
 ```

-By using Struct, we can check and validate arguments, such as indispensability argument, restrict command, check file accessible, before run.
+By using Struct, we can check and validate arguments, such as must option, restrict command, check file accessible, before run.

-Dividing role EXECUTION and VALIDATION , make classes simple.
+Dividing role,  EXECUTION and VALIDATION , make process execution simple.

 Example: argument checking and validation as construct.